 How strong is your export pitch?

-The two first pages of your presentation
+The first pages of your pitch

 What does your company offer?